suhas-sensei/rez/README.md

 - Start with fewer assets (e.g., just BTC) to reduce API calls
 - Increase the interval (e.g., `--interval 4h` instead of `--interval 1h`) to reduce frequency
 - Monitor your TAAPI.io usage to avoid hitting rate limits

+### Fallback Mechanism Troubleshooting:

+- If the LLM service is not working, the system will automatically use the Python quant library fallback
+- Check console output for "Error getting AI decision" messages to confirm fallback activation
+- The fallback mechanism includes comprehensive error handling for missing or None indicator values

 ## License